devoxel/cpssd/optionals/text_based_adv/README.md

 Dependencies
 --------------

-- `blessings`, which allows coloured terminal

-- `pytest`, a modular unit-test platform
+- `pytest` -- a modular unit-test platform

-I would recommend that you install install a virtual envirionment but it's not required.
+I would recommend that you install install a virtual environment but it's not required.

     pip install virtualenv